DCC-EX/dcc-ex.github.io/docs/turntable-ex/get-started.rst

 .. tip::

   Please read through this entire section prior to loading any software onto your Arduino.
-It is also recommended that the turntable is able to trigger the homing sensor correctly to ensure the automatic calibration works correctly.
+It is also recommended that the turntable is able to trigger the homing sensor correctly to ensure the automatic calibration works correctly at first startup.

 At the time of writing, there is no installer for Turntable-EX like there is for the CommandStation, so you will need to install the Arduino IDE and load the software onto the Arduino manually.